The Year My Parents Ruined My Life: Isla Nada

 Josh Bennett: Pale-haired, blue-eyed, broad-shouldered and tan, Kate thinks he should be on TV instead of watching it.
 He is a surfer.
 At the start of the book, he has been dating Kate "since August".
 While Kate says she is lucky to have him, her parents dislike Josh (her father always asks him why he "never has homework" and her mother always 'forgets' to buy Josh's favorite brand of Doritos) and Kate herself sometimes claims she feels like a pit-stop, as Josh always seems to be in a rush to go somewhere else.
-He dreams of opening up a surf shop, possibly in Maui.
+He met Kate at the Shake Shack and dreams of opening up a surf shop, possibly in Maui.
 Although he apparently accepts the long-distance arrangement, he slowly becomes more distant and finally starts dating Molly without telling Kate.
 He is sullen and unapologetic when they are discovered, after which Kate decides he's a jerk and that he is only gorgeous on the outside.
 Danielle thinks he's pretty, but that's all he is.
 At the end of the book, he seems to have broken up with Molly too, as he takes Amanda to the Valentine dance.

 Amanda: moved to Isla Nada from San Francisco earlier in the school year.
 She joins the volleyball team and knows how to 'spike' a volleyball.
 She is described as wearing old-fashioned hippie clothes.
 Kate and Molly decide early on that her clothes are ugly, and Kate is annoyed at how Josh's friends often look at Amanda.
 She also remembers feeling a stab of jealousy the day Amanda appeared at a Shake Shack where she and Josh were at together, when Josh smiled at her.
 When Kate moves to Belletoona, she remembers being neither nice nor mean to Amanda, and wishes she'd been kinder.
-Amanda and Molly become friends in Kate's absence, with Amanda seemingly filling in Kate's role as positive influence in Molly's life: she chastens Molly for shoplifting and dismisses Josh as "immature", despite Kate and Amanda worrying that she had a crush on him.
+Amanda and Molly become friends in Kate's absence, with Amanda seemingly filling in Kate's role as a positive influence in Molly's life: she chastens Molly for shoplifting and dismisses Josh as "immature", despite Kate and Amanda worrying that she had a crush on him.
 Josh ends up taking her to the Valentine's Day prom.
 Amanda never appears in the book, but she is often mentioned by Kate and Molly.
 Despite her comments, she goes to the Valentine dance with Josh.

 "Gramma": Angela's mother and Kate's grandmother.
 She lives in Isla Nada.
 Though she is widowed, she is very independent and physically fit, as she takes a swim in the ocean every morning.
 She also plays tennis, and was elected president of her tennis club the year Kate and her family moved to Belletoona.
 Like her granddaughter, she is fond of the ocean, and is the one who taught Kate about seashells and ocean animals.
 She and Kate are close, as she is the only adult who Kate feels comfortable venting about what really happens to her at Belletoona.